 Unsubscribe Rate and Bounce Rate

-Your unsubscribe rate reflects the portion of recipients who decided to opt-out of receiving further emails from you.
-This statistic reflects the type of impact your campaign is having.
+Your unsubscribe rate reflects the portion of recipients who opted out of receiving further emails from you.
+This statistic demonstrates the type of impact your campaign is having.

 A high unsubscribe rate (roughly 0.2% or higher) indicates a problematic level of disinterest.
 Users that unsubscribe do so for various reasons—irrelevant content, too many emails, spammy buzzwords, and more.

-- Don’t overdo it: If subscribers receive multiple emails per day from your organization, they will rapidly become fed-up with you clogging up their inboxes.
-Keep your marketing emails down to a maximum of once per week and try to get them out between Tuesdays and Thursdays.
+- Don’t overdo it: If subscribers receive multiple emails per day from your organization, they will rapidly become fed up with you clogging up their inboxes.
+Keep your marketing emails down to a maximum of once weekly, and try to get them out between Tuesdays and Thursdays.
 Studies indicate that people are less likely to open marketing emails from Friday through Monday.

 - Automate: Using automated email marketing services is a great way to build relationships with your subscribers in the long term.
 They will come to recognize and trust your marketing.

 - Watch your bounce rate: Your bounce rate indicates how many emails failed to deliver to their intended email addresses.
-Out-of-date lists will include emails that are no longer active, and it is important to weed these out regularly to avoid wasting resources.
+Out-of-date lists will include no longer active emails, and it is important to weed these out regularly to avoid wasting resources.

 Email marketing is one of the most cost-effective, easy ways of reaching your target audience.
-But in order for emails to be effective direct marketing tools, you need to know how they’re performing.
+But for emails to be effective direct marketing tools, you must know how they perform.

 Data plays a major role in the success of any email marketing campaign.
-Having specific benchmarks in place makes it easier to create campaigns with a high return on investment (ROI).
+Having specific benchmarks in place makes creating campaigns with a high return on investment (ROI) easier.
 This high ROI is what every marketing campaign aims to achieve, and it’s within reach if you adjust your campaigns according to the expected benchmarks.